 You can download and install the latest version of the Universal Render Pipeline (URP) to your existing Project via the Package Manager system, and then install it into your Project.
 If you don’t have an existing Project, see documentation on how to start a new URP Project from a Template.

 URP uses its own integrated post-processing solution.
 If you have the Post Processing Version 2 package installed in your Project, you need to delete the Post Processing Version 2 package before you install URP into your Project.
 When you have installed URP, you can then recreate your post-processing effects.

 URP does not currently support custom post-processing effects.
 If your Project uses custom post-processing effects, these cannot currently be recreated in URP.
 Custom post-processing effects will be supported in a forthcoming release of URP.

 - In Unity, open your Project.

 - In the top navigation bar, select Window > Package Manager to open the Package Manager window.

-- Select the All tab.
-This tab displays the list of available packages for the version of Unity that you are currently running.
+- In the Packages menu, select Unity Registry.
+This shows the list of available packages for the version of Unity that you are currently running.

 - Select Universal RP from the list of packages.

 - In the bottom right corner of the Package Manager window, select Install.
 Unity installs URP directly into your Project.

 Before you can start using URP, you need to configure it.
 To do this, you need to create a Scriptable Render Pipeline Asset and adjust your Graphics settings.